boehm-s/sandbox/FP-MONOIDS.md

   id: T
 }
 ```

+> This interface is purposely simplistic and if you intend to bring functional programming to your projects, you should consider using appropriate tools such as the excellent [fp-ts library](https://github.com/gcanti/fp-ts) !

 It's a very small and simple interface for a very simple yet powerful concept !
 Now, let's rewrite the list concatenation Monoid using this interface :